a-shine/niab-automated-phenotyping/README.md

 Note: The code was developed and tested on Python 3.12.3.

-To get started we recommend taking a look at [notebooks/012 Individual identifying algorithm.ipynb](./notebooks/012%20Individual%20identifying%20algorithm.ipynb).
+To get started we recommend taking a look at [notebooks/012-individual-identifying-algorithm.ipynb](./notebooks/012-individual-identifying-algorithm.ipynb).
 This notebook provides a full overview of the pipeline, documenting each step.

 ## License